 - Ride a camel!
 You can visit the Negev area, for example with one of our Negev tours, and enjoy these amazing animals!
 An experience you will not forget.

 - Sleep in a Bedouin tent!
 Why not take a trip to Petra while in Israel?
 Did you know Tourist Israel offers 1, 2 and 3-day tours to Petra and Wadi Rum daily from Tel Aviv and Jerusalem?
 What a great way to enjoy an authentic Bedouin experience.
 See our Petra tours here.

 - Test out your bargaining skills!
 Whether visiting the Shuk in the Old City of Jerusalem, or Shuk Hacarmel in Tel Aviv, it is an experience unto itself to try and haggle with the street vendors and get the best price!
-Join our Tel Aviv Carmel Market Tour, a perfect way to experience the market.
+Join our Tel Aviv Carmel Market Tour or Machane Yehuda Market Tour, the perfect ways to experience the best markets in the country.
 Check out the must-eats in the market or the best spices to buy while in the market.